AndreasKarasenko/skollama-docs/src/app/docs/how-to-contribute/page.md

     title: How to contribute
     description: Learn how to contribute.
 ---

-Welcome!
-We appreciate your interest in contributing to `scikit-llm`.
-Whether you're a developer, designer, writer, or simply passionate about open source, there are several ways you can help improve this project.
-This document will guide you through the process of contributing to our Python repository.
+Hi and thanks for your interest in `scikit-ollama`!
+There are many ways to contribute, regardless of your background or experience level.
+The following will guide you through contributing.

+If you haven't already please check out [scikit-llm](https://github.com/iryna-kondr/scikit-llm/) which this project is based off!
+Contributions to their work will likely also find their way here!

 ---